ThunbergOlle/SteamTradeBot/README.md

 # SteamTradeBot :fire:
 This project is an opensource tradebot that should make tradebots available for everyone.
 If you are a big trading website, if you are a small trader in your spare time or if you are a YouTuber with lots of trade offers.
 This is for everyone.
 There are 8 simple steps to set it up, then you should be good to go.
-We have a UI that is lived updated with the offers received.
+We have a UI that is updated in real-time with the offers received.

 #### Screenshots :camera:
 <p float="left">